A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

 \section{Numerical experiments}

-In order to assess the convergence and performance properties of the new surrogate model time-steppers, we apply them to a set of four ODE systems using different types of surrogate models.
+In order to evaluate the new surrogate model time-steppers, we apply them to a diverse set of ODE test problems equipped with surrogate models.
+Two of the test problems are used to verify convergence properties (error versus steps) and another two are used to measure the integrators' performance (error versus runtime).
 The methods considered in the experiments are \mrimethod{} Euler from \cref{eq:SM-MRI-GARK_Euler} and the four methods from \cref{app:method_coeffs}.
 We compare these with their base methods, which are traditional Runge--Kutta methods, when only the full or only the surrogate model is used.
 In all the experiments, the error is computed by comparing a numerical solution to a high-accuracy reference solution at the final time.
-The solution using only the surrogate model resides in the surrogate model subspace, so it is multiplied by $W^*$ before computing error.
+The solution using only the surrogate model resides in the surrogate model subspace, so it is multiplied by $\Vmat$ before computing error.